Staple-Engine/StapleEngine/README.md

 * Shader format based on BGFX, in a single file
 * Baking pipeline (Baker) that processes game resources to fast usage in engine
 * Resource Packer that packs multiple files in its own format
+* Text Rendering using FreeType supporting optional gradients and outlines

 # Installation